 - Next, add a tablespoon of cold water at a time, while shaping mixture into a dough ball.

-- Roll your dough by starting from the center and working outwards in all directions
+- Now its time to roll dough out for lining the pie pan.
+Roll your dough by starting from the center and working outwards in all directions, rotating dough clockwise as you go.

-- Dough should be around ⅛ inch thickness and at least ½ inch larger than your pie pan.
+- Dough should be around ⅛ inch -¼ inch thickness and at least 1 inch larger than your pie pan.

-- Lift pie crust from counter by gently folding onto rolling pin and transferring to pan.
+- Lift pie crust from counter by gently folding onto the rolling pin and lowering in down to line the pan.

-- Let dough gently drop into bottom and sides of pan.
+- Let dough gently sink into the bottom and sides of the pie dish.

-- Take a sharp knife and trip away any overhanging dough from pan.
+- Take a sharp knife or scissors and trip away any overhanging dough from the lip of the pan, leaving a ½ inch overhang of pie dough.

 - Follow directions from desired pie recipe for filling and baking your pie crust.

-- OR, blind bake crust for a non baked filling recipe. (such as chocolate mousse or ganache)
+- OR, you can choose to par bake for a custard pie or blind bake the crust for a non baked filling recipe. (such as chocolate mousse or ganache)

 Kayla